Ficus religiosa

-Ficus religiosa or sacred fig is a species of fig native to the Indian subcontinent and Indochina that belongs to Moraceae, the fig or mulberry family.
-It is also known as the bodhi tree, bo tree, peepul tree, peepal tree, pipala tree or ashvattha tree (in India and Nepal).
-The sacred fig is considered to have a religious significance in four major religions that originated on the Indian subcontinent: Hinduism, Buddhism, Sikhism and Jainism.
+Ficus religiosa or sacred fig is a species of fig native to the Indian subcontinent and Indochina that belongs to the fig and mulberry family Moraceae.
+It is also known as the bodhi tree, bo tree, peepul tree, peepal tree, pipala tree or ashvattha tree (in Bangladesh, India and Nepal).
+The sacred fig is considered to have religious significance in four major religions that originated on the Indian subcontinent: Hinduism, Buddhism, Sikhism and Jainism.
 Hindu and Jain ascetics consider the species to be sacred and often meditate under it.
 Gautama Buddha is believed to have attained enlightenment under a tree of this species.
 The sacred fig is the state tree of the Indian states of Odisha, Bihar and Haryana.

 Ficus religiosa is called pipar gaachhi in the Mithila region.
 This picture was taken at Durga Mandir campus in Banauli village, Nepal.